zowe/docs-site/docs/user-guide/server-side-install-overview.md

 ### Tasks performed by the security administrator

 To configure Zowe security for production environments, it is likely that your organization's security administrator will be required to perform various tasks.
-For more information,see [Address security requirements](./address-security-requirements#tasks-performed-by-your-security-administrator).
+For more information, see [Address security requirements](./address-security-requirements#tasks-performed-by-your-security-administrator).

 ### Tasks performed by the storage administrator

 Before starting installation, notify the storage administrator to reserve enough space for USS, directory storage space, and any other storage requrements to install Zowe.
+For more information , see [Address storage requirements](./address-storage-requirements.md).

 ### Tasks performed by the network administrator

 Notify your organization's network administrator to assign port numbers, reserve these port numbers, and arrange them for you.
+For more information about network setup, see [Address network requirements](./address-network-requirements.md).

 ### Tasks performed by the system programmer